EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.5 - **Farming and Construction Limits**: Adhere to specific limits for mob farms, spawners, and construction to prevent server lag.

 2.6 - **Spawn Traps & Towny Jail Trapping**: Trapping players at ports, /t spawn, or /n spawn locations is prohibited, especially for the purpose of engaging in combat or killing them.
+This also includes /tpa trapping.

 ### Section 3.
 Griefing and Land Use
 3.1 - **Town and Wilderness Griefing**: Griefing claimed towns or wilderness areas, including lava casting and mass burning, is prohibited.
 However, lava casting and mass burning are permitted within your own town if done for a clear and genuine building purpose, subject to staff discretion.